ltgoslo/talk-of-norway/README.md

 2    medrepresentanter    medrepresentant    subst    appell|mask|ub|fl
 3    !                    $!                 clb      <<<|<utrop>|<<<
 ```
-Note that the moprhological features in the fourth column are their selves separated with the pipe (`|`) character.
+Note that the morphological features in the fourth column are their selves separated with the pipe (`|`) character.

 ## Sources